Book My Boat

 - Currently Operating and Ready to Scale

 Since its soft launch in August 2019, Book My Boat has experienced continual organic growth with very little marketing/advertising input.
-At the time of writing, Book My Boat databases contained over 210 boat owners and 1,100 rental customers, with transaction value of over $150k to date.
-Boat owners are seeing high rates of repeat customers.
+At the time of writing, Book My Boat databases contained over 210 boat owners and 1,200 rental customers, with transaction value of over $170k to date.
+Some boat owners are seeing high rates of repeat customers.

 - Large and Untapped Market Opportunity